| No Power in 350 Watt ATX Power Supplies

 on the power FET.
 The power FET was shorted too.
 Since power FET already shorted, one must always check on

+all the components in the primary side.
 Tip: If the power FET is good then you can

 just replace the bridge rectifier diodes and the main fuse and power it on to test the power

+supply.
 After confirmed that the power FET is shorted my next move was to

 check on the primary winding of the main transformer.
 It was tested good and showing 8 LEDs on my Blue Ring tester.